Skip to main content

 Social Justice Tour

 Civic Education and Innovation staff in the CLS offer a suite of "Social Justice Tours" for student groups and classes throughout the academic year, each focused on the intersectional nature of a particular community social justice or environmental challenge.
-This year we will offer reunion participants a more general version of the tour designed to introduce you to the local Grinnell context and some of the ways in which students, faculty, and community members are collaborating to address local challenges.
-Focused on some of Grinnell's core community players, you will venture beyond a conventional tour to grapple with challenging ethical concepts and begin to identify what your distinctive role as alumni might be in the fabric of civic life at Grinnell.
+This year, we will offer reunion participants a more general version of the tour to introduce you to the local Grinnell context and how students, faculty, and community members collaborate to address regional challenges.
+Focused on some of Grinnell's core community players, you will venture beyond a conventional tour to grapple with challenging ethical concepts and begin to identify your distinctive role as alumni in the fabric of civic life at Grinnell.

 Please sign up in the JRC lobby to reserve your spot.
-This will be a walking tour, departing from the John Chrystal Center lobby.
-Please indicate on the sign-up sheet or inform the Reunion Help Desk if you'd like accommodations/a golf cart to ride in.
+This will be a walking tour departing from the John Chrystal Center lobby.
+Please indicate on the sign-up sheet or inform the Reunion Help Desk if you need accommodations or a golf cart.

 Tours and Open Houses